eur-nl/prep-pub-pkg/episodes/introduction.Rmd

 ### Benefits for you and your colleagues

+Publication packages also yield many benefits for yourself and your direct colleagues:

-#### Documentation for your future self
+**Benefits for your future self**

-Imagine you are going to reuse your data in a week, a month, a year, or even in 10 years time.
-Then it is very important that you will document your data thoroughly, because you will not remember all details about the data.
+-   Imagine you are going to reuse your data or rerun an analysis in a week, a month, a year, or even in 10 years time.
+Then it is very important that you will organize and document your project thoroughly, because you will not remember all details about the project.
 And be aware: your past self doesn’t answer emails!
-Well-documented data helps you to remember and understand all the details even many years later (but it might be useful sooner as well).
+Well-documented data, code and other materials help you to remember and understand all the details even many years later (but it might be useful sooner as well).

-#### Documentation for collaborators and re-usability
+**Benefits for your collaborators and for re-usability**

-Well-documented data also helps others to use the data.
-When you collaborate with others in a research project, good documentation and metadata will save you countless emails and meetings to explain the details about the data.
-This is also the case when you are planning to make your data available for re-use.
-In that case, you want your dataset to be self-explanatory, in such a way that others can use it independently.
+-   Well-documented projects also help others to use the data, verify the results and build further on your findings.
+When you collaborate with others in a research project, good documentation and metadata will save you countless emails and meetings to explain the details about the project.
+This is also the case when you are planning to make your data, code and other materials available for re-use.
+In that case, you want your project components to be self-explanatory, in such a way that others can use it independently.

-#### Documentation to smoothly work with data

-In addition, properly annotated data also helps you to complete rote tasks faster and help you make fewer errors.
-If you know exactly what data is where and files and variables are named unambiguously, you can avoid mistakes and you can more easily automate data processing tasks.

 ## The contents of a publication package